Ohio State Route 118: Mercer County

 Now in Granville Township, SR 118 remains rural for several miles, before crossing an intersection with Beckman Avenue.
 At Beckman Avenue, SR 118 crosses into St. Henry, gaining the moniker of South Eastern Avenue, passing St. Henry High School and a junction with SR 119.
 SR 118 continues north through St. Henry, becoming a two-lane village street through the community, which the route leaves near Carthagena Road.
-Continuing north, the route crosses through the community of Pilothea, a small farming area north of St. Henry.
-About a mile north of Pilothea, SR 118 gains the name of South Second Street and crosses into the village of Coldwater.
+About 3 miles north of St. Henry, SR 118 gains the name of South Second Street and crosses into the village of Coldwater.
 Through Coldwater, SR 118 is a two-lane residential street, reaching a junction with SR 219 (Main Street) in the center of the village.
 A block to the north, the route crosses a railroad line and leaves the village near Bell Road.

 SR 118 continues north through Jefferson Township as a two-lane residential and rural roadway.
 Several miles north of Coldwater, SR 118 reaches a junction with SR 29, where SR 118 and SR 29 become concurrent, turning westward for several blocks.
 After SR 118 turns north from SR 29, it continues through Jefferson Township for several miles of farmland.
 Passing through the small rural community of Tama, the route enters Hopewell Township and crosses an intersection with SR 707.
 A couple miles north of SR 707, SR 118 crosses into the village of Rockford, becoming a two-lane residential street through the village.
 Just north of the junction with Sugar Street, the route meets with US 33, which turns north along SR 118.